mead-ml/mead-baseline/docs/tagging.md

 python trainer.py --config config/conll.json
 ```

-- We find (along with most other papers/implementors) that IOBES (BMES), on average, out-performs BIO (IOB2).
+- We find (along with most other researchers) that IOBES (BMES), on average, out-performs BIO (IOB2).
 We also find that IOB2 out-performs IOB1 (the original format in which the data is provided).
 Note these details do not change the actual model itself, it just trains the model in a way that seems to cause it to learn better, and when comparing implementations, its important to take note of which of the three formats are used.

 #### Constrained Decoding Model without CRF